 Using the Step Method

-Use the 4-inch marker on the first post as the reference for the bottom comer of the first wood panel or section of metal fencing.
-If you're constructing a slat-and-rail fence or picket, attach one end of the bottom rail at that mark and extend the rail to the next post. using a level to make it horizontal.
+Use the 4-inch marker on the first post as the reference for the bottom corner of the first wood panel or section of metal fencing.
+If you're constructing a picket or slat-and-rail wood fence, attach one end of the bottom rail at that mark and extend the rail to the next post, using a level to make it horizontal.
 The top rail is automatically horizontal if it's the same distance from the bottom rail on both posts.

 Make each slat vertical using a level before attaching it to the rails with screws, if you're constructing a slat-and-rail or picket fence.
 The level is also a handy tool for making sure the top of each slat is at the same level as the others before you attach it.

 Prevent animals from passing under the fence by filling in the section underneath the panel or bottom rail.
 One way to do this is to attach horizontal boards to the bottom rail and one of the posts.
 Another is to staple wire mesh to the bottom railing.
-You can even construct raised planters.
+You can even construct raised planters that sit along the bottom edge and block the gap.

 Using the Rake Method